chemlqb/chemlqb/README.md

 <div align="center">

-draw her and hmu on 27._jay i will pay you
+draw her and hmu on dc 27._jay i will pay you
 <img width="233" height="462" alt="image" src="https://github.com/user-attachments/assets/280be22d-4b1a-456d-9a5c-d087986e8a07" />